 AKG is a serious name in microphones, and perhaps its flagship model is the C414, a classic multi-pattern large diaphragm condenser that has a solid reputation as a do-anything studio mic.
 The AKG C214 is its cardioid baby brother.

 Note: Sponsored link

-Retailing at the time of publication for $400, the AKG C214 comes in at a price point that likely makes most home studio recordists stop to consider their bank balance.
+The AKG C214 (Amazon) comes in at a price point that likely makes most home studio recordists stop to consider their bank balance.
 After all, we’re in the era of affordable condenser mics, and there are solid options at ¼ of the price.
 So why would you consider the extra expense?
 To put it simply, the sound.

 This is not your entry level microphone, though if you have the scratch, there’s nothing wrong starting off with one.
 For someone who’s been recording for a few years with budget mics, though, a move to the AKG C214 reveals the next level in a way that a newcomer may not appreciate.

 If there’s a drawback to this mic, it’s the sensitivity.
 Let’s face it, most home studios leave lots to be desired in terms of isolation, acoustic tuning, and soundproofing.
 We minimize this with close miking techniques and reverb plugins to restore the sound of a solid acoustic space.